The Ultimate Grand Canyon South Rim Travel Guide

 Yes!
 There are plenty of facilities in the Grand Canyon Village, the Plaza, Hermit’s Rest, and Desert View Watchtower.
 There are vault toilets at some of the viewpoints along Desert View Drive as well.

 Should I take the shuttle at the Grand Canyon?

-What is the difference between South Rim and North Rim of Grand Canyon?
+What is the difference between the South Rim and the North Rim of the Grand Canyon?

 Of course, each rim of the Grand Canyon offers different hikes, views, and experiences.
 Expect the South Rim to be much more developed (and crowded) than its northern counterpart.

 Can you see the north and south rim of the Grand Canyon in one day?